 Setting an appropriate budget is just good business.
-You wouldn’t expect to make a 1million profit from a 100 dollar investment.
-And you’d be equally crazy to invest 1million to generate 100 dollar profit.
+You wouldn’t expect to make a 1 million profit from a 100-dollar investment.
+And you’d be equally crazy to invest 1 million to generate 100 dollar profit.

 If you’ve ever struggled to set a marketing budget for a campaign or project, you probably skimmed over your Marketing Strategy a little too quickly.
-If you can’t estimate a value on what you stand to gain, you can’t make an educated and calculated investment.
+If you can’t estimate the value on what you stand to gain, you can’t make an educated and calculated investment.

 It’s never too late to review your marketing strategies.
-They aren’t supposed to be set-in-stone, so if you don’t have one or haven’t thought about it in some time and would like a helping hand to get back on track, why not book a strategy consultation with Hue Marketing.
+They aren’t supposed to be set in stone, so if you don’t have one or haven’t thought about it in some time and would like a helping hand to get back on track, why not book a strategy consultation with Hue Marketing?